-First Night 2018 Performers!
+First Night 2019 Performers!

 Your First Night Monterey Button includes admission to over 65 performances throughout the night in multiple downtown Monterey venues!
-Preliminary details, program and times subject to change.
+Preliminary details, artists still being added, program and times subject to change.

 DEREK BODKIN'S HOVERING BREADCAT FOLK ENSEMBLE is a spirited group of musicians performing funky folk grooves, bluegrass, swing, gospel and meaningful originals.